-Members of the panel required to travel away from their place of residence in order to carry our their duries shall be entitled to reinforcement of their expenses and an allowance on the conditions hid down in Απίσle 6 of Regulation No 422/67/EG. 5/67/Euraron of the Council of 25 July 1967 determining the emolutions of the President and members of the Council of the President, judges, Advocates General and Registrar of the Council of the President, fudges, Advocates General and Registrar of the Council Registrar of the Council flux instance and of the President, Members and Registrar of the European Union Civil Service Tribunal II).
+Members of the panel required to travel away from their place of residence in order to carry out their duties shall be entitled to reimbursement of their expenses and an allowance on the conditions laid down in Article 6 of Regulation No 422/67/EEC, 5/67/Euratom of the Council of 25 July 1967 determining the emoluments of the President and members of the Commission and of the President, Judges, Advocates-General and Registrar of the Court of Justice and of the President, Members and Registrar of the Court of First Instance and of the President, Members and Registrar of the European Union Civil Service Tribunal (\).

-The corresponding expenditure shall be borne by the Council
+The corresponding expenditure shall be borne by the Council.

-I') OJ 187, 8.8.1 967, p.
+(1) OJ 187, 8.8.1967, p.
 1.